 Gear Motors and Wheels

-The usage of gear motors with wheels in mobile robots helps to achieve a desirable speed to torque ratio.
+The usage of gear motors with wheels in mobile robots helps to achieve the desired speed to torque ratio.
 A shift in rotational torque and velocity can be achieved by changing the diameters of the gears used.

-GM10 gear motor developed by Solarbotics is one of the commercially available gear motor that rotates at a speed of 370 rpm.
+GM10 gear motor developed by Solarbotics is one of the commercially available gear motors that rotate at a speed of 370 rpm.
 It features two traction bands, a motor and a wheel.
 With a wheel diameter of 25 mm, the gear motor can drive the robot at a rate of 15 cm/s.